georgiosKachrimanis/TryHackMe-Walkthroughs/Pickle Rick TryHackMe Walkthrough/TryHackMe Pickle Rick Walkthrough.md

 <br>
 <img src="Photos/pickle_rick_27.png" width="50%" height="50%">
 <br>
-We get  a lot of directories, if we search more inside them we see:
+We get  a lot of directories, if we search all the directories we see:

 <img src="Photos/pickle_rick_28.png" width="50%" height="50%">

 **Bingo**